aroberge/experimental/experimental/transformers/readme.md

 enables transformation of code of the form

     name --  # optional comment
+    other--

 into

     name -= 1  # optional comment
+    other-= 1

 Space(s) betwen `name` and `--` are ignored.

+This change is done as a simple string replacement, on a line by line basis.
-This can change not only code but content of triple quoted strings as well.
+Therefore, it can change not only code but content of triple quoted strings as well.
 A more robust solution could always be implemented using the tokenize module.

 ## french_syntax.py

     from __experimental__ import french_syntax

-allows the use of a predefined subset of Python keyword to be written as their French equivalent; English and French keywords can be mixed.
+allows the use of a predefined subset of Python keyword to be written as their French equivalent; **English and French keywords can be mixed**.

 Thus, code like: